Available Psychology Scholarship Opportunities

 Deadline

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Polly Wilkie Endowed Scholarship This scholarship is available to outstanding graduate psychology students currently matriculated in any College of Psychology program.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Polly Wilkie Endowed Scholarship.
+This scholarship is available to graduate psychology students currently matriculated in any College of Psychology program.

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background

 The Polly Wilkie Endowed Scholarship is funded through an endowment provided by funds from the College of Psychology Humanitarian of the Year Award.
 Ms. Polly Wilkie was honored at the College of Psychology Ninth Annual Humanitarian of the Year Award in recognition for her outstanding achievements and tireless community activism on behalf of children, the homeless and others in distress or in need in Broward County.
-This fund is to be used to provide scholarships to outstanding students who are in financial need and whose clinical/research activities are commensurate with the purpose of the Polly Wilkie Endowed Scholarship.
+This fund is to be used to provide scholarships to academically strong students who are in financial need as determined by the Free Application for Federal Student Aid (FAFSA) and whose clinical/research activities are commensurate with the purpose of the Polly Wilkie Endowed Scholarship.

-Letters of Recommendation must have the student’s last name and first name in the body of the email and on the actual submitted document or they may not be accepted.
-It is further required to list the scholarship(s) the student is being recommended to receive.
+The letters of recommendation must have the student’s last name and first name in both the body of the email and the submitted document or they may not be accepted.
+Additionally, the letter must specify the scholarship(s) for which the student is being recommended.

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).